-- Neighborhood notice and a neighborhood meeting is required for the following applications: - (a) Applications for WCFs in the residential and agricultural zone districts, the residential component of mixed-use zone districts, and the residential component of PUD districts, excluding Eligible Facilities Requests and Small Cell WCFs. - (b) Applications for WCFs within 500 feet of a residentially zoned property and not in the rights-of-way, excluding Eligible Facilities Requests and Small Cell WCFs. - ii.
-If a neighborhood meeting is required, the applicant shall schedule and conduct a neighborhood meeting to inform residents about the project.
+- Neighborhood notice and a neighborhood meeting is required for the following applications: - (a) Applications for WCFs in the residential and agricultural zone districts, the residential component of mixed-use zone districts, and the residential component of PUD districts, excluding Eligible Facilities Requests and Small Cell WCFs. - Applications for WCFs within 500 feet of a residentially zoned property and not in the rights-of-way, excluding Eligible Facilities Requests and Small Cell WCFs.

+- iii.
+If a neighborhood meetings is required, the applicant shall schedule and conduct a neighborhood meeting to inform residents about the project.
 Notice for such Neighborhood meeting shall be provided in a manner determined by the County.
 Notice shall be sent to all property owners and Home Owners Associations within 500 feet of the site, or a larger area if the Planning Division Manager determines the facility's visual impact warrants a greater notification area.
 Such notice shall be sent at least 15 days prior to such scheduled meeting date. - iii.
-Prior to or following the neighborhood meeting, the applicant shall distribute physical or digital copies of the following: letter of intent, site plan with underlying zoning, proposed facility height, proposed setbacks, photosimulations, and any other information deemed necessary by the Planning Division Manager to all property owners required to be noticed in paragraph ii.
-A copy of the information provided and the address list shall be provided to the Planning Division.

-d.
-Notice of Planning Division Manager's Decision
+Prior to or following the neighborhood meeting.
+At the neighborhood meeting, applicant shall have available or, the applicant shall distribute physical or digital copies of the following: letter of intent, site plan with underlying zoning, proposed facility height, proposed setbacks, photo- simulations, and any other information deemed necessary by the Planning Division Manager to all property owners required to be noticed in paragraph ii.
+A copy of the information provided and the address list shall be provided to the Planning Division. - d.
+Notice of Planning Division Manager's Decision e.
+Appeal of Planning Division Manager's Decision